 ~ As Stephen King says: “If you don’t have the time to read, you don’t have the tools to write.”
 Make time to read your favorite authors’ new books and other books in the same genre as yours, but don’t be dismayed by their talent.
 Even when I was an adolescent, there were some books I read and thought, “I can do better than this.”
 Then there were those I read and thought, “I’ll never be able to write this well.”
 The more I write, fewer and fewer books fall into the latter category, but I don’t ever expect it to be empty.
 I will never stop feeling that I can still improve.

 ~ You CANNOT let rejections stop you or lessen your belief in yourself.
 If your self esteem is based on other people’s opinions, you will never make it as a writer.
 If you somehow manage to survive the submission process, you’ll crash and burn when you read your first negative review (everybody gets them!) and you’ll end up a suicidal, drug-addicted alcoholic.
 I guess that could be good if you’ve always dreamed of being famous posthumously, but that’s not for me.
-From what I’ve heard, suicide is frowned on in the Afterlife Admissions Office, and I don’t want Flo on my case!
-(You’ll understand this when you read my next book, PENANCE.)
+From what I’ve heard, suicide is frowned on in the Afterlife Admissions Office, and I definitely don’t want Flo on my case!
+(You’ll understand this if you read my novel After Me.)

 ~ Yeah, I know there are millions of books out there and the competition is harder than ever.
 But if you don’t think there is something about your book that makes it different and worthy of the time and money you want readers to spend on it, DON’T WRITE IT.
 There’s enough crap out there already.
 Sorry if that’s harsh, but I get tired of people flooding the market with mediocrity that even the authors themselves don’t want to read.
 I read my own books over and over because I love the characters and the stories.
 I wouldn’t have published them if I didn’t.